ucbds-infra/otter-grader/docs/index.md

 ## Installation

-Otter is a Python package that can be installed using pip.
+Otter is a Python package that is compatible with Python 3.6+.
+The PDF export internals require either LaTeX and Pandoc or wkhtmltopdf to be installed.
+Docker is also required to grade assignments locally, and Postgres only if you're using Otter Service.
+Otter's Python package can be installed using pip.
 To install the current stable version, install with

 ```
 pip install otter-grader